 - Reasonable evidence that divestment is an effective way to achieve the desired outcome.
 This would be most compelling if divestment changes the behaviour of an offending company or industry.

 - This is not what divestment aims to achieve.
 It's not about incremental improvements in the operation of a coal company; it's ultimately about policy changes that reduce the use of fossil fuels by all of us.

 - Absence of alternative policies that are as effective at a lower cost, or more effective at the same cost.

 - Asking us to prove that divestment is the most effective policy at addressing climate change is, frankly, completely bizarre.
 Divestment should be undertaken if it is judged to be morally right, effective, and reasonable, not only if it is proved to be the most cost-effective policy in existence.
-We would love to see UBC attempt a benefit-cost analyses on political strategies like divestment.
+We would love to see UBC attempt a benefit-cost analysis on political strategies like divestment.
 Good luck with that, UBC.

 - The choice to divest should be demonstrably superior to our engagement.

 - The UBC administration must be more optimistic than we are, since we don't hold out much hope that politely asking coal companies to shut down their operations will be effective.
 UBC should be undertaking both engagement and divestment where appropriate.
 Right now, they are doing neither.
 Asking us to prove that divestment is superior misses the point.

 Failure to undertake any fair process